Hayden Act

 The Hayden Act, introduced by California Senator Tom Hayden as Senate Bill 1785 on February 18, 1998, amended California Law as it applies to companion animals.

 Under the then-existing law, dogs or cats impounded by public pounds or shelters could be killed after 72 hours of being impounded.
 The Hayden Act, effective July 1, 1999, expanded this minimum impound time to 4 or 6 business days, as specified, and required that the animal be released to a nonprofit animal rescue or adoption organization in certain circumstances, subject to specified exceptions.

 Authorship and ratification

 Along with Hayden, law professor in animal law and nonprofit law Taimie Bryant of UCLA School of Law is also credited with writing the majority of the laws.
 The bill became law after then Governor Pete Wilson signed it on September 22, 1998.

 Lawsuits

 Lock v.
 Kern County, California

 In 2004, the first lawsuit filed under the Hayden Act, Petitioner Patricia Lock, represented by California attorney, and Animal Rights and Hayden Act expert, Kate Neiswender, sought an injunction prohibiting Kern County, California from violating the act by euthanizing companion animals prior to the expiration of the holding period and engaging in other prohibited conduct.
+The court found Kern County Animal Control to be in violation of the Hayden Act and required the shelters to adopt and follow acceptable guidelines such as working with rescue groups to assure more animals will leave the shelter alive, basic cleaning and animal care husbandry be followed.